 There are 6 home hospice providers in Singapore, which serve a total of about 5,500 patients, many of whom enjoy free nursing at home and home medical visits.
 However, these periodic visits are limited by time.
 Beyond 3 hours of consultation a week, patients’ families have to find other ways to bear the burden of care.
 Home care platforms can help provide convenient and fast access to healthcare.
 There are many palliative home care platforms in Singapore that can provide you with on-demand home care services at the click of a mouse.
 With a medical professional within reach and guiding you along your caregiving journey, patients and families can then get the assurance they need.
 Of course, quality of staff and experience with palliative care are factors that make a difference to families’ peace of mind.

-Terminally-ill patients often lose their sense of pride and dignity when they fall too sick to be living independently, causing them to have to depend on others for the simplest of task like bathing and eating.
+Terminally-ill patients often lose their sense of pride and dignity when they fall too sick to be living independently, causing them to have to depend on others for the simplest of tasks such as bathing and eating.
 Yet, it is this dignity that patients seek most as they conquer the final lap of their lives.

 As Dr Chong Poh Heng wrote on Channel NewsAsia, “Death is real, but so is hope.
 When one struggles with unrelieved pain from progressive disease, the will to live can only wane.”